(Updated August 2018)

 BOND ON THE NATIONAL SCENE

-Bond is the immediate past President of the Women’s Golf Coaches Association, as she served as the President of the organization from 2013-16.
+Bond a past President of the Women’s Golf Coaches Association, as she served as the President of the organization from 2013-16.
+He served as a past President from 2-16-18.
 She has held a number of positions on the national governing board after serving the organization as its treasurer beginning in 2008.
 Bond began on the WGCA Board as its treasurer (2008-12), was as its vice president (2012-13) and then as its President (2013-16).
 The WGCA was formed in 1983 as an organization to promote participation in women’s collegiate golf.
 The vision of WGCA since its inception has been to encourage the playing of intercollegiate golf for women in correlation with a general objective of education and in accordance with the highest tradition of intercollegiate competition.

 Academic success is the cornerstone of Florida State’s program under Amy Bond.
-In 2016 (10) and 2017 (12), every member of the Seminole women’s golf team was named to the ACC Honor Roll, nine players were named to the All-ACC Academic team and five were named All-American Scholar Athletes by the WGCA.
-The women’s golf team earned the highest grade point average of the Seminoles’ 20 athletic teams in 2016 (3.591) and 2017 (3.616).
-During Bond’s first seven seasons as Florida State’s head coach, the Seminoles have totaled 54 ACC Honor Roll selections, has 24 players named to the All-ACC Academic team and had nine players named to the All-American Scholar team.
+In 2016 (10), 2017 (12) and 2018 (eight), every member of the Seminole Women’s Golf Team was named to the ACC Honor Roll, 13 players were named to the All-ACC Academic team and eight were named Academic All-Americans by the WGCA.
+The Women’s Golf Team earned the highest grade point average of the Seminoles’ 20 athletic teams in 2016 (3.591) and 2017 (3.616).
 The Seminoles’ individual success has certainly translated into team success during Bond’s head coaching tenure at Florida State.
-The Seminoles team was lauded by the NCAA for attaining a perfect multi-year Academic Performance Rate score of 1000 for the latest measuring period in 2015-16.
+The Seminoles team was lauded by the NCAA for attaining a perfect multi-year Academic Performance Rate score of 1000 for the latest measuring period in 2016-17.
 The Florida State women’s golf team has achieved a perfect APR in each of Bond’s seasons as Florida State’s head coach.
 Calculated over the four most recent years of data, the multi-year APR is a real-time measurement of eligibility and retention of student-athletes competing on every NCAA Division I sports team.
 Bond developed her academic achievement philosophy as a player at Florida State as she was named an Academic All-American in 1998 and 1999 and earned ACC Academic Honor Roll accolades three times during her playing career (1996, 98, 99).
-Bond’s teams in both 2015 and 2016 were presented with the Golden Torch at Florida State’s annual Black Tie student-athlete gala for the team with the highest GPA.
+Bond’s teams in both 2016 and 2017 were presented with the Golden Torch at Florida State’s annual Black Tie student-athlete gala for the team with the highest GPA.
 Bond’s 2015 team finished the spring semester with 12 players earning a 3.0 grade point average or higher.
 The women’s golf team was the only team at Florida State to accomplish that feat during the spring 2015 academic semester.
-The Seminoles’ earned a cumulative GPA of 3.591 during the 2015-16 fall and spring semesters.

 TOP 50 PLAYER IN ACC HISTORY